architecture-first/boa-showcase/docs/programming/Overview.md

 In modeling the Actor, we want to account for the entire workflow even if some processing will be done outside the new code for a period of time.
 There are business reuse opportunities with this approach.

-### Take advantage of a cloud-centric architecture
+### Take advantage of a Cloud-centric architecture

-Most people reading this already know some advantages of a cloud-centric architecture.
+Most people reading this already know some advantages of a Cloud-centric architecture.
 One of the major advantages is knocking down of walls between applications.
 This allows for reuse that was difficult before.

 Another advantage is the built-in grid computing support in platforms, such as Kubernetes.
-The cloud platforms make it easy for scaling up and scaling down machines without paying for idle CPUs.
+The Cloud platforms make it easy for scaling up and scaling down machines without paying for idle CPUs.

 ### Default to Asynchronous Communication